bearice/pping/README.md

 ```

 OK, let's prove that infra/networking is not to blame by continuously pinging EVERY addresses in our network.
-But wait, it could be thounds of them, since I can not spawn 65K `ping` process on a server, I need to make a tool.
+But wait, it could be thousands of them, since I can not spawn 65K `ping` process on a server, I need to make a tool.

 ## Why not ...

-There are a lot existing tools like fping or smokeping, would do the same things, but none of them would fullfill my requirement, like scaling, logging, or timestamping.
+There are a lot existing tools like fping or smokeping, would do the same things, but none of them would fullfil my requirement, like scaling, logging, or timestamps.

 ## Setup